carol-xu4/mortality/README.md

 - NBER files refer to the same code book, unclear what was changed from original NVSS data??
 - 2021 link does not work
 - Entity axis is raw data on death certificates; record axis is cleaned by NVSS.
 Kept all "record_1...20" columns
+- Ran into some issues with age and race

 ## Columns (CDC/NCHS codebook)
 ### Demographics: